ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Way of the Ascendant Dragon**
 The dragon god Bahamut is known to travel the Material Plane in the guise of a young monk, and legend says that he founded the first monastery of the Way of the Ascendant Dragon in this guise.
 The fundamental teaching of this tradition holds that by emulating dragons, a monk becomes a more integrated part of the world and its magic.
 By altering their spirit to resonate with draconic might, monks who follow this tradition augment their prowess in battle, bolster their allies, and can even soar through the air on draconic wings.
 But all this power is in service of a greater goal: achieving a spiritual unity with the essence of the Material Plane.
 #### **Way of the Bow**<sup>(VSS)</sup>
+Monks that follow the Way of the Bow find serenity in the perfect, precise arc of an arrow in flight.
+You have been trained in archery on horseback, to fire a bow while blindfolded, and to pinpoint the wings of insect in flight.
+As you attain peace and oneness with your arrow, no feat of archery will prove to be beyond your grasp.
 #### **Way of the Flagellant**<sup>(VSS)</sup>

 #### **Way of the Four Fists**<sup>(VSS)</sup>